-Aylesbury Bedworth Bradford Brentford Bromley

-Caterham Chatham Cuckfield Devizes Dunmow

-Dunstable Folkestone Fressingfield Friston Gloucester, Trinity

-Halifax Haworth Lea Lewisham Occold

-Plymouth Portsmouth Stoke Golding Trowbridge
+Accrington Bedworth Caterham Chatham Cuckfield Devizes Dorking Dunmow Dunstable Epsom Fressingfield Friston Gloucester, Trinity Halifax Haworth Hilperton Lewisham Occold Portsmouth Somersham Stoke Golding Tadworth Trowbridge

-The members of the Board of Directors submit their annual report and accounts for the year ended 31 December 2015 to be presented to the members at the Annual General Meeting to be held on 30 April 2016.
+The members of the Board of Directors submit their annual report and accounts for the year ended 31 December 2016 to be presented to the members at the Annual General Meeting to be held on 29 April 2017.

-The accounts set out on pages 11 to 27 have been prepared in accordance with the requirements of the Corporation's Articles of Association (dated 24th April 2010) and comply with the Companies Act 2006, the Statement of Recommended Practice "Accounting and Reporting by Charities - FRSSE Edition", and the Financial Reporting Standard for Smaller Entities (effective January 2015).
+The accounts set out on pages 11 to 29 have been prepared in accordance with the historic cost convention as modified by the revaluation of investments, and are in accordance with the requirements of the Corporation's Articles of Association (dated 24th April 2010), the Companies Act 2006, the Charities Act 2011, the Statement of Recommended Practice "Accounting and Reporting by Charities" (2015), and the Financial Reporting Standard "FRS 102".
+This is the first year that the accounts have been prepared under this standard.
+The accounts have been prepared on a going concern basis as there is sufficient demand for the services provided by the Corporation and sufficient resources to provide those services.
+The Directors consider that there are no material uncertainties in this regard.
 The accounts are subject to audit.
-The accounts of the Grace Baptist Trust Corporation Common Investment Fund are set out on pages 29 to 38 and are subject to audit.
-The accounts on pages 11 to 27 do not include the trust funds of which the Corporation is a Trustee.
+The accounts of the Grace Baptist Trust Corporation Common Investment Fund are set out on pages 31 to 40 and are subject to audit.
+The accounts on pages 11 to 29 do not include the trust funds of which the Corporation is a Trustee.